jelhub/scimgateway/lib/saml/README.md

 ## Why This Exists

-When compiling scimgateway plugins to standalone binaries using `bun build --compile`, the original `saml` npm package fails at runtime on any machine other than the build machine.
+- When compiling scimgateway plugins to standalone binaries using `bun build --compile`, the original `saml` npm package fails at runtime on any machine other than the build machine.
+- `node-saml` is no longer actively maintained and has outdated dependencies with known vulnerabilities.

 **Root cause:** The original `saml` package uses `fs.readFileSync` with `__dirname`-resolved paths to load XML template files (`saml11.template` and `saml20.template`) at module initialization: